reach-sh/reach-lang/docs/src/rpc/index.md

 ### {#ref-rpc-method-acc} Account Methods

++ `/acc/$METHOD` where `$METHOD` is a method of an account representation of the [JavaScript standard library](##ref-frontends-js).

 All `/acc` methods are synchronous value RPC methods that accept and produce the same arguments and return values as the corresponding function, encoded as JSON objects, except they accept an additional first argument, which is the account RPC handle returned by a prior RPC method invocation; and, a method that accepts a backend (like `/acc/attach` (i.e. `{!js} acc.attach`) or `/acc/deploy` (i.e. `{!js} acc.deploy`) does not accept a backend argument, but has it implicitly provided by the Reach RPC Server.

-+ `/acc/$METHOD` where `$METHOD` is a method of an account representation of the [JavaScript standard library](##ref-frontends-js).

 Furthermore, those that produce contract representations instead produce contract RPC handles.
 For example, `/acc/deploy` does not return a contract representation like `{!js} acc.deploy`, but instead returns a contract RPC handle.

-+ `/forget/ctc` accepts a contract RPC handle and deletes it from the Reach RPC Server's memory.

 ### {#ref-rpc-method-ctc} Contract Methods